This updated information applies to all elections where the election process started on or after 1 September 2020.

 That is up to the board, but the recommended amount for payment is in the Returning Officers' Handbook page 1 and covers running the elections for both parent and staff representatives.

 How do I know how many positions need to be filled?

 You need to ask the board chair how many positions there are to be filled.
-If the chair is unsure they could contact the Election Advice Line on 0800 353 284 which may be able to assist.
+If the presiding member is unsure they could contact the Election Advice Line on 0800 353 284 or ASC Governance 0800 782 435 (Option1).